-The short-circuit retest on May 20-21, 2023 was not completely successful and live-wire testing of the main tracks in Segment 4 is currently on hold.
+The short-circuit retest on May 20-21, 2023 was not completely successful; however, live-wire testing of the main tracks in Segment 4 is in progress.

 Caltrain Bridge Encroachment Permits for Bridge Barrier Work

-The issuance of the Segment 3 Bridge Encroachment permits continued to slide but was issued in mid-May 2023.
-The issuance of the Segment 3 Permit will help mitigate the installation of the Bridge Protective Barriers, which in turn will reduce the impact to the Segment 3 Integrated Testing and Milestone #1.
+The final Caltrans Bridge Encroachment permit was issued on July 24, 2023.
+This permit will help mitigate the installation of the Bridge Protective Barriers, which should reduce the impact to the Segment 3 Integrated Testing and Milestone #1.